smartcontractkit/documentation/docs/Using Price Feeds/l2-sequencer-feeds/l2-sequencer-flag.md

 1. Because **TX3** happens before **TX4**, **TX4** will read the status of the Sequencer as being down and responds accordingly.

 ![L2 Sequencer Feed Diagram](/images/data-feed/seq-down-2.png)

-#### Direct Sequencer Transactions

-In addition to enqueuing transactions onto the `CTC` contract on L1, users can also directly send transactions to the Sequencer to have them immediately execute ahead of the transaction sent from L1.
-A malicious sequencer could delay enqueued transactions for an indefinite amount of time while still processing other L2 transactions.
-This breaks the core assumption that the uptime feed’s transaction to flip the Sequencer flag will run before other L2 transactions are executed.
-A malicious actor could take advantage of this by directly submitting a transaction to the sequencer and running as if the sequencer is still healthy.

-The solution to this problem is to allow consumers to check for the feed’s freshness in their smart contracts.
-This can be done by calling the feed’s `latestRoundData` function and inspecting the `updatedAt` fields to make sure that it has been updated within a specified threshold.
-The feed is expected to update every 30 minutes, but you can set a threshold higher than that.
-An example of how to do this is shown in the [example code for Optimism and Metis](#example-code-for-optimism-and-metis).

-Do not confuse the `startedAt` and `updatedAt` fields.
-These fields are defined as follows:

-- `startedAt` is the **L1 timestamp** when the round was created.
-Use this to determine the timestamp when the sequencer changed state.
-- `updatedAt` is the **L2 timestamp** when the round was last updated.
-Use this to determine the feed’s freshness.
-The answer for `updatedAt` will be 0 for invalid rounds or an integer value representing the epoch seconds for valid rounds.
-Feeds are expected to update at least once every 24 hours, so consumers **should not** set their update threshold lower than this.

-In summary, the above fields allow smart contracts to determine if the value the feed is returning is fresh and whether or not it should be trusted.

 ### Example code for Optimism and Metis